 So, have you had a hunch, heard rumors, or spotted anything suspicious?
 Or maybe you just think that prevention is better than cure?
 We offer two options, and both plans offer easy, convenient, and cost-effective solutions to enhance interpersonal skills.

 Plan A. You can enhance an awareness training session or workshop with our illustrations.
 Let's think outside the box, stimulate imagination, and spice conversations up with the short animated stories.
 If this option is too awkward, disruptive, or simply difficult to organize, then consider individual learning.

-Plan B. You can give all sides of the difficult and challenging situation an individual subscription to our website or app and suggest in a tactful way that they look at issues from some other perspective.
-You do not have to bother them with daunting training materials.
+Plan B. You can give all sides of the difficult and challenging situation an individual subscription to our website and suggest in a tactful way that they look at issues from some other perspective.
+They can watch and reflect on the clips individually to gain more insight into their own or someone else’s behavior.
 Give them a chance to draw conclusions on their own and watch the progress.

 We can also illustrate themes selected by your company and tailored to its problems or even someone’s personal story.
 It will take some time to create the new little stories, but you will get reusable resources to combat regular issues in your workplace.

 https://www.udemy.com/course/workplace-bullying-animated-stories-with-descriptions - this is a link to the whole training material on UDEMY.